Cosmos: sowing and planting

 Cosmos in a nutshell

-- Cosmos is an annual flower, sometimes perennial, with tireless flowering from June to first frosts
+- Cosmos is an annual flower, sometimes perennial, with tireless flowering from June until first frosts

-- For six months it displays large pure-white flowers carried by airy, elegant foliage
+- For six months it bears large pristine flowers on delicate, airy, elegant foliage

-- Pure white, wine-red, pink, yellow or purple, flowers declinate into soft, fresh or sunny colours
+- Pure white, wine-red, pink, yellow or purple, the flowers range through tender, fresh or sunlit colours

-- Very floriferous and requiring little care, ideal plant for beginners — almost impossible to get wrong!
+- Very floriferous without requiring much care, ideal plant for beginners, almost impossible to get wrong!

-- Also spectacular in sunny borders, in bouquets or in pots!
+- It is as spectacular in sunny borders as in bouquets or in pots!

 A word from our expert

-In daisy family (Asteraceae), Cosmos are undoubtedly among the easiest annuals to grow successfully!
-From June, Cosmos with timeless charm rise and do not disappear until first frosts.
+In the daisy family (Asteraceae), Cosmos are undoubtedly among the easiest annuals to grow!
+From June, these timelessly charming Cosmos rise up and only disappear at first frosts.

-Beneath their simple, naive appearance, cosmos flowers symbolise innocence!
+Under their simple, naïve appearance, cosmos flowers signify innocence!

-This plant with airy foliage and with single or double edible flowers in shades from white to wine-red, exists in a wide range of sizes and genera.
+This plant, with feathery foliage and single or double edible flowers in shades from white to wine-red, exists in a wide range of sizes and genera.

-From Cosmos Bipinnatus to Cosmos atrosanguineum or “chocolate cosmos”, whose flowers give off a cocoa scent, all are very floriferous and provide abundant flowering for six months, into autumn.
+From Cosmos Bipinnatus to Cosmos atrosanguineum or “chocolate cosmos” whose flowers give off a cocoa scent, all are very floriferous and provide an abundant flowering for six months, into autumn.

-With their graceful silhouette, they are perfect for quickly brightening a slightly bare corner of garden and for filling gaps between perennials that are still sparse.
+With their graceful silhouette, they are perfect for quickly brightening a slightly empty corner of the garden and for filling spaces between still-sparse perennials.

-Their slightly vintage or sunny colours suit particularly well romantic gardens, English gardens, in a wildflower meadow or to liven up a border that’s become a little too tame.
+Their somewhat old-fashioned or sunny colours suit particularly well romantic gardens, English gardens, wildflower meadow or to liven up a border that’s a bit too restrained.

 This annual is easy to grow across France, even in dry soil.

-Discover our unique collection of Cosmos annual plug plants and Cosmos seeds; this graceful flower will make a striking display in sunny borders as much as in bouquets!
+Discover our unique collection of annual Cosmos plug plants and Cosmos seeds, this graceful flower will make a big impact in sunny borders as much as in bouquets!

 Description and botany